 A simple way to refine your messaging is to become more something than anyone else.
 Costco, for example, is cheaper than its competitors.
 Harper Wilde's products are comfier than any other bra retailer.
 Lorem Dripsum is punnier than other coffee brands.
 Find the marketing channels each retailer uses and you'll see all messaging is centered around its adjective.

-If you’re unsure what this adjective should be, consult your customers.
+If you're unsure what your value proposition adjective should be, consult your customers.
 Research is the biggest part of any copywriting process.
-Survey people who’ve already bought from you, run an Instagram poll to discover why people follow your brand, and go back to your SWOT analysis to see where your competitors’ weaknesses lie.
+Survey people who've already bought from you, run an Instagram poll to discover why people follow your brand, and go back to your SWOT analysis to see where your competitors' weaknesses lie.
 Look for adjectives that crop up frequently during the process.

 You could have the best mattress in the world—one made with 100 springs and cotton stitching, vigorously tested by sleep experts.
 But you'd struggle to market it if you lean too heavily on product features.
 A customer cares more about getting a peaceful night's sleep than the nitty-gritty product specifications.

 “Every great marketing plan needs one thing first: a product that is 10 times better than the next,” says Nick Saltarelli, co-founder of Mid-Day Squares.
 “Once you have that, marketing is about deep human connections.”

 Reality TV shows like Shark Tank and Keeping Up with the Kardashians have skyrocketed in popularity.
 Because of this, Nick says “it felt obvious that there was a sweet spot somewhere in between: people who wanted to follow along, and a true behind-the-scenes look into building a massive chocolate business from the ground up.”